 Remote Learning Culminating Moments

-We are pleased to share here just a small sampling of the culminating events that occurred in a very different way this year as our school buildings remained closed to help stop the spread of coronavirus.
+We are pleased to share here just a small sampling of the culminating events that occurred in a very different way during the 2019-2020 school year as our school buildings remained closed to help stop the spread of COVID-19.
 WT is committed to developing individuals of strong character and preparing them for the demands of a changing world–no matter the setting!

 We are so proud of our students and faculty who embraced remote learning with gusto.